 The Halloween Special

 There have been numerous Halloween specials made for tv with the likes of Halloween With the New Addams Family (1977), The Halloween That Almost Wasn’t (1979), The Midnight Hour (1985), Elvira’s Halloween Special (1986), Double, Double, Toil and Trouble (1993) with the Olsen Twins, Halloween on Ice (1995), the R.L.
 Stine adaptation When Good Ghouls Go Bad (2001) and Martha Stewart’s Halloween Special (2011).
-There have also been several animated specials for the Disney Channel with Mickey’s House of Villains (2002), Once Upon a Halloween (2005) and Pooh’s Heffalump Halloween Movie (2005).
+There have also been several animated specials for the Disney Channel with Mickey’s House of Villains (2002), Once Upon a Halloween (2005), Pooh’s Heffalump Halloween Movie (2005) and The Scariest Story Ever: A Mickey Mouse Halloween Spooktacular!
+(2017).

 Tyler Perry made Boo!
 A Madea Halloween (2016) and Boo 2!
 A Madea Halloween (2017), which has his regular characters run through their comedy routines with Halloween-related themes.
 The criticism would be that Perry is a filmmaker who appropriates horror themes and has no interest in them other than in terms of comedy value with the films all reaching peculiar endings that stand up and preach proper child rearing.